LonoCloud/clj-protocol/README.md

 [//]: # (This should be kept in sync with docs/examples.md)

-The project includes four working examples:
+The project includes five working examples:

 * A DHCP client
 * A DHCP server that uses an IP lease pool
+* A DHCP server that uses direct MAC to IP mapping and that supports multiprocess parallel workers
 * An ICMP/ping client
 * A pcap file parser